aniket-mish/recsys/README.md

 # binge

-I mostly work on recsys at my work.
+I have mostly worked on RecSys in my career including search and information retrieval systems.
 There are a lot of things that need to be understood while working with these systems.
-In this repo, I'm going to study and build the SoTA recsys methods.
+In this repo, we will look into these SoTA RecSys.

 We will be exploring various recommender system methods

 1. Collaborative filtering algorithms
-2. Content-based filtering Recommender systems
+2. Content-based filtering recommender systems
-3. Sequence Aware Recommender systems
+3. Sequence-aware recommender systems
-4. Session-Based Recommender systems
+4. Session-based recommender systems
-5. Knowledge Graph-based Recommender Systems
+5. Knowledge graph-based recommender systems

 We will use the [movielens](https://movielens.org]) dataset which is the defacto dataset used for recommender systems research.

+## Dataset

+## Intro to RecSys

+## RecBole

+## Collaborative Filtering

+## Content-based Filtering

+## Sequence aware RecSys

+## Session-based RecSys

+## Knowledge graph-based RecSys

+## Summary

-References
+## References

 [1] [Some of my favorite Recsys resources and links](https://amatriain.net/blog/recsys-resources/#Intro)